 The maximum amount a first-year student entering in fall may receive is $3,500; sophomores, $4,500; and juniors and seniors, $5,500.
 Students may also qualify for an additional unsubsidized Federal Stafford Loan of up to $2,000 each year.
 The combination of the unsubsidized and subsidized loans may not exceed $5,500 in the first year unless the student is independent or an application for a Parent Loan for Undergraduate Students (PLUS) is denied.
 Loan application information is available from the Office of Financial Aid.

-Federal Parent Loan for Undergraduate Students (PLUS) is available to parents of dependent students, providing borrowing capacity per year of up to the total cost of education (minus any financial aid) at a fixed interest rate of 6.41%.
+Federal Parent Loan for Undergraduate Students (PLUS) is available to parents of dependent students, providing borrowing capacity per year of up to the total cost of education (minus any financial aid) at a fixed interest rate that can be found on the Federal government's website (www.studentloans.gov).
 Monthly repayments begin 45-60 days after the loan is fully disbursed, usually in March of each year in which the PLUS is borrowed.
 Applications and information regarding current interest rates are available from your local bank.